Bitergia/fiware-chanchan/README.md

 access in your browser the URL https://idm.server and accept the certificate.
 And then goto http://chanchan.server to access the application.

+Use the [wiki](https://github.com/Bitergia/fiware-chanchan/wiki) for detailed instructions about how the platform works and how to use it.

 In the "doc" directory there is a presentation showing all the details about howto use ChanChan and a videotutorial.